Warning Signs of Addiction

 Diagnosing addiction

-The criteria or symptoms of addiction are what doctors and medical professionals use to diagnose a person as having an addiction, dependence, or substance use disorder.
+The criteria or symptoms of addiction are what medical professionals use to diagnose a person as having an addiction, dependence, or substance use disorder.

 Unlike warning signs, these criteria are the direct negative impacts that occur in a person's life through substance or behavior abuse and can be quantified to gauge the level of the problem.
 However, a person who is experiencing any of these symptoms will often display some of the warning signs of addiction as a byproduct of their addiction.
 The 11 criteria for addiction, as outlined in the DSM-5, are as follows: